Kim Kardashian Receives A Raise For Appearing On ‘KUWTK’ Season 13 [Report]

-Kim Kardashian chose to expose her hard times during the currently airing season of Keeping Up With the Kardashians and according to a new report, she’s been paid substantially for doing so.
+Kim Kardashian chose to expose her hard times during the currently airing season of Keeping Up with the Kardashians, and according to a new report, she’s been paid substantially for doing so.

-Although Kim Kardashian’s exact show salary has not been revealed, a source claims the 36-year-old mother of two received a “massive bonus” for returning to the E!
-Network reality show in an alleged “last ditch” effort to save the series.
+Although Kim Kardashian’s exact show salary has not been revealed, a source claims the 36-year-old mother of two received a “massive bonus” for returning to the E! reality show in an alleged “last-ditch” effort to save the series.

 “Kris gave [Kim Kardashian] a huge bonus to deliver for this upcoming season like she has never done before,” a family insider revealed to Radar Online on March 15.